 Panama has a tropical maritime climate with its rainy season being May to December and its dry season only lasting January to May.
 No matter what elevation you’re at in the country, the temperature doesn’t fluctuate much despite the two distinct seasons.
 Here is what you can expect from a few major cities in Panama:

 - Panama City – Located at the Pacific entrance of the Panama Canal, it is the capital of the country.
 The city has more of a tropical savanna climate making it drier than a tropical monsoon climate.
-The average temperature remains constant in the mid to high 20’s.
+The average temperature remains constant in the 20’s.
 If you’re travelling during May to December you’ll want an umbrella for the wet season.
 The dry season then takes places January to April.

 - David – The city is officially known as San José de David and is the capital of the province of Chiriquí.
 The city has one of the hottest climates in the Central American region.
 But, it still has a similar wet and dry season as the rest of the country.